Metrics with Prescribed Ricci Curvature near the Boundary of a Manifold: Prescribed Ricci curvature

 \begin{remark} Our proof of Theorem~\ref{thm_uniq} may be interpreted as an adaptation of R.~Hamilton's proof from~\cite{RH95} (see also, e.g.,~\cite[Chapter~3]{BCDK04}) of the uniqueness of solutions to the Ricci flow on a closed manifold.
 Let us comment on one aspect of this interpretation.
 R.~Hamilton's proof employed two harmonic map heat flows.
 The counterparts of these flows in our argument are the ordinary differential equations~\eqref{ODE_harm1} and~\eqref{ODE_har2}. \end{remark}

+One more remark is in order.
+It concerns all the results in Section~\ref{sec_prescribed}, not just Theorem~\ref{thm_uniq}.

+\begin{remark} Let the manifold $M$ be connected and acted upon by a compact Lie group $\mathcal G$ with cohomogeneity one; see, for example,~\cite{CB98,ADMW00,JHEMW00}.
+Assume that the isotropy representation of the principal orbit type of $M$ splits into pairwise inequivalent irreducible summands.
+This assumption is quite natural; cf., for instance,~\cite{ADMW00}.
+The questions of the existence and the uniqueness of solutions to the prescribed Ricci curvature equation in the class of $\mathcal G$-invariant Riemannian metrics near a principal orbit reduce to the investigation of a system resembling~\eqref{main_ODE_sys}.
+It seems that, following the arguments above, one can obtain analogues of Theorems~\ref{prop_nec_cond}, \ref{thm_loc_ex}, and~\ref{thm_uniq} for such metrics. \end{remark}

 We mentioned briefly in the introduction that some of the material in~\cite{JCDDT94} was related to the results in the present paper.
-Let us explain this in more detail.
-We begin with some notation and terminology.
-Given a natural number $n\ge3$, suppose $(t,z_1,\ldots,z_{n-1})$ are hyperspherical coordinates on $\mathbb R^n$.
-The parameter $t$ here runs through $[0,\infty)$, the parameters $z_1,\ldots,z_{n-2}$ through $[0,\pi]$, and the parameter $z_{n-1}$ through $[0,2\pi)$.
-The standard Euclidean metric on $\mathbb R^n$ appears as
+Let us elaborate on this.
+Consider the standard action of the orthogonal group $SO(m)$ on the Euclidean space $\mathbb R^m$ for some $m\ge3$.
+Along with other things, the work~\cite{JCDDT94} studied the existence and the uniqueness of solutions to the prescribed Ricci curvature equation among $SO(m)$-invariant Riemannian metrics on $\mathbb R^m$; cf. Remark~\ref{rem_cohom1} above.
+It is possible to show that such metrics are conformally flat.
+The proofs of many of the statements in~\cite{JCDDT94} exploited this fact.